-- The first industrial revolution in the late 18th and early 19th centuries focused on the benefits of mechanization where for the first time some animal or human labor could be substituted by mechanical labor.
+- The first industrial revolution in the late 18th and early 19th centuries focused on the benefits of mechanization where for the first time, some animal or human labor could be substituted by mechanical labor.
 The new machines required a large amount of labor and energy to be operated as this expanded the scale of outputs with the majority of labor tasks performed manually.
-New forms of manufacturing activities emerged, creating industrial cities of various functions and specialization (steel, textiles, tools, etc.).
+New forms of manufacturing activities emerged, creating industrial cities of various functions and specializations (steel, textiles, tools, etc.).
 These cities tended to be located close to sources of energy such as coal fields and waterfalls or at locations well connected to the regional transportation network.
 Mechanization enabled the first industrial nations to accelerate their development, which led to a growing divergence between industrializing and non-industrial economies.

 - The third industrial revolution that took place in the latter part of the 20th century benefited from the ongoing automation of several manufacturing processes, using machines that are able to repeat a series of tasks under relatively well-defined parameters and minimal supervision.
 It also relied on the development of information technologies, initially with the digital computer, and then with its convergence with information technologies by the end of the 20th century.
 This led to the formation of the internet.
-At the same time globalization (as an outcome of trade liberalization and lower transport costs, in part brought by containerization) enabled minimization of input costs, particularly related to labor, and thus a new manufacturing landscape.
+At the same time, globalization (as an outcome of trade liberalization and lower transport costs, in part brought by containerization) enabled the minimization of input costs, particularly related to labor, and thus a new manufacturing landscape.
 This led to a paradoxical outcome as lower-cost labor in developing economies became a suitable alternative to mechanization.
 Since labor costs are not ubiquitous, this incited the setting of global production networks where manufacturing activities tried to minimize input costs while logistics and transportation enabled to support the spatial differentiation of production and consumption.
 This process was very disruptive to the existing manufacturing landscape, including the closure of manufacturing facilities in many advanced economies.
 Many developing economies, particularly in East Asia, started to quickly catch up with the level of economic development of advanced economies.

-Manufacturing is often considered as a separate activity from distribution since most manufacturing activities are trying to minimize input costs (e.g. labor) while distribution activities are trying to maximize market accessibility.
+Manufacturing is often considered a separate activity from distribution since most manufacturing activities are trying to minimize input costs (e.g. labor) while distribution activities are trying to maximize market accessibility.
 This is particularly the case for distribution activities related to finished goods.
 However, globalization, particularly the resulting international division of production, has reinforced the importance of distribution capabilities to support the geographical and functional complexity of value chains.